nachorequeno/multidimensional_search-/README.md

 As a result, the function returns an object of the class *ResultSet*.
-*Search2D*, *Search3D* and *SearchND* functions are wrappers that simplify and automatize the calling to the multidimensional search for *OracleFunction* and *OraclePoint* oracles.
+*Search2D*, *Search3D* and *SearchND* functions are wrappers that simplify and automatize the calling to the multidimensional search for *OracleFunction*, *OraclePoint* and *OracleSTL* oracles.
 A set of running examples for 2D, 3D and ND can be found in Test/test_Search.py.

 ```python